-Sulfur plays an essential role in forming joints, cartilage, skin, and blood vessels through glycosaminoglycans (Scott et al. 20144).
+Sulfur helps form joints, cartilage, skin, and blood vessels through glycosaminoglycans (Scott et al. 20144).

 Once sulfur stores are depleted, the body cannot replace the old and low-quality glycosaminoglycans in the joints.
-Therefore, joints, blood vessels, and skin cells can degenerate more quickly due to sulfur deficiency.
+Therefore, sulfur deficiency can more quickly degenerate joints, blood vessels, and skin cells.

 Moreover, studies have shown that methylsulfonylmethane (MSM) can reduce inflammation and relieve joint and muscle pain (Butawan et al. 20175).